John Chrysostom: Music and literature

 John's liturgical legacy has inspired several musical compositions, including Sergei Rachmaninoff's Liturgy of St. John Chrysostom, Op.
 31, composed in 1910, one of his two major unaccompanied choral works; Pyotr Tchaikovsky's Liturgy of St. John Chrysostom, Op.
 41; and Ukrainian composer Kyrylo Stetsenko's Liturgy of St. John Chrysostom, Arvo Pärt's Litany sets Chrysostom's twenty-four prayers, one for each hour of the day, for soli, mixed choir and orchestra.
-And the compositions of Alexander Grechaninovs Liturgy of Johannes Chrysostomos No. 1, Op.
+It also inspired the compositions of Alexander Grechaninovs Liturgy of Johannes Chrysostomos No. 1, Op.
 13 (1897), Liturgy of Johannes Chrysostomos, No. 2, Op.
 29 (1902), Liturgia Domestica (Liturgy Johannes Chrysostomos No. 3), Op.
 79 (1917) and Liturgy of Johannes Chrysostomos No. 4, Op.
 177 (1943) are noteworthy.

 James Joyce's novel Ulysses includes a character named Mulligan who brings "Chrysostomos" into another character (Stephen Dedalus)'s mind because Mulligan's gold-stopped teeth and his gift of the gab earn him the title which St. John Chrysostom's preaching earned him, "golden-mouthed": "[Mulligan] peered sideways up and gave a long low whistle of call, then paused awhile in rapt attention, his even white teeth glistening here and there with gold points.
 Chrysostomos".